Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/_labs/lab-0-warmup.md

 In this second part, you will start in [Blackboard[blackboard] to *accept an assignment*, get set up with [git][git] and [GitHub][github], and then then complete a few simple tasks in UNIX/Linux to check your understanding.
 The main objective here is to make sure all systems issues are resolved now, and not right before the first *real* lab is due.

 If you are unsure how to accomplish any of the tasks in this part, your first stop should be the UNIX/Linux tutorial above.
-After that, you should consult Piazza, the instructor, TAs, etc.
+After that, you should consult Slack, the instructor, TAs, etc.

 ## Git and GitHub